 Since our preschooler no longer naps, we do have some time during the day where we can do “big kid” activities that her siblings can’t participate in.
 We use that time to read books, do quiet learning activities and make crafts that I wouldn’t trust her sister with.
 This is the only time we ever take out the “big kid” slime we make using contact lens solution.

 But we do like to make a taste-safe version that our toddler can play with!
-It is water-based, calls for just one other ingredient (two if you choose to add food colouring) and the ironic part is that this slime is just about the only thing our toddler hasn’t tried to put in her mouth!
+It is water-based, calls for just one other ingredient (two if you choose to add food coloring) and the ironic part is that this slime is just about the only thing our toddler hasn’t tried to put in her mouth!

 About this Slime